Southern Cross (Melanesian Mission ship series): Southern Cross No. 4

 Southern Cross 4 (British Registry Official Number 98988) was a three-masted schooner, foremast, square-rigged, main and mizzen, fore-and-aft rig.
-240 tons with auxiliary steam.
+240 tons with an auxiliary steam engine.
 The ship was built in Wivenhoe, Essex, England by Forrest & Sons in 1891 at a cost about £9,000, which was contributed by Bishop John Richardson Selwyn and others.
 This ship was in service from 1892 to 1902.
 When this vessel was sold, her engine was removed, and she operated as a cargo vessel around Australia and New Zealand until being lost with all hands off King Island, Tasmania in 1920.

 Southern Cross No. 5

 Southern Cross 5 was a steel three-masted schooner with an auxiliary steam engine.
 This ship was built in Newcastle upon Tyne by Armstrong Whitworth & Co., with £1,000 towards construction contributed by the Society for Promoting Christian Knowledge, London.
 She was launched by Bishop Cecil Wilson in 1903.
-Her officers in 1914 included: William Sinker R.N.R.
-(Captain), H. Burgess R.N.R.
-(Chief Officer), R. Gardner R.N.R.
-(Second Officer), W. Pitcher (Chief Engineer) and J. Murray (Bosun).
+Her officers in 1914 included: William Sinker R.N.R. (captain), H. Burgess R.N.R. (chief officer), R. Gardner R.N.R. (second officer), W. Pitcher (chief engineer) and J. Murray (bosun).